 The security of the Fiat-Shamir transform has been investigated for over two decades.
-The first security proof of the transform was given in the seminal paper of Pointcheval and Stern [49].
+The first security proof of the transform was given in the seminal paper of Pointcheval and Stern [52].
 They showed that assuming honest-verifier zero knowledge and special soundness of the identification scheme, Construction 5.1 gives EU-CMA secure signatures.
 Their proof is in the random oracle model and is based on the (now famous) forking lemma.
 The two main techniques introduced in the forking lemma are rewinding of the adversary and adaptively programming the random oracle.
 While these have proven to be quite powerful techniques in ROM reductions, they come with a drawback - the reduction is not tight - there is loss of factor the number of adversary's random oracle queries.

-Later, Ohta and Okamoto [47] provide a different proof using a modular technique and similar assumptions on the identification scheme.
+Later, Ohta and Okamoto [50] provide a different proof using a modular technique and similar assumptions on the identification scheme.
 Abdalla et al.[1] show that a signature via the Fiat-Shamir transform is EU-CMA if and only if the identification scheme is IMP-PA, thus minimizing the needed assumption on the identification scheme.

-Lately, the main two techniques from the forking lemma cause even more problems in the quantum-accessible random oracle model (QROM) and showing the Fiat-Shamir transform secure in the QROM has proven to be a tedious task (see [2, 23, 55]).
-The only known way to show security of the Fiat-Shamir transform in the QROM setting [23] is using oblivious commitments.
-Here the need for rewinding is replaced by introducing an additional trapdoor assumption on the commitments, which in itself is a very strong and problematic assumption.
+Lately, the main two techniques from the forking lemma cause even more problems in the quantum-accessible random oracle model (QROM) and showing the Fiat-Shamir transform secure in the QROM has proven to be a tedious task (see [2, 23, 58]).
+Until around 3 weeks before the deadline for Second round tweaks, there were only two known ways to show security of the Fiat-Shamir transform in the QROM setting - using oblivious commitments [23], and using so called lossy identification schemes [40].
+In the first approach, the need for rewinding is replaced by introducing an additional trapdoor assumption on the commitments, which in itself is a very strong and problematic assumption.
+The second approach seems more realistic, since it only requires existence of 'fake' public keys indistinguishable from the 'real' ones, for which on the other hand it is hard to find a matching private key.
+Just a few days ago, a paper claiming to have proven the security of Fiat-Shamir appeared on eprint [26].
+The claims are certainly very exciting, but due to the short time until the submission deadline, we will not further comment these results.
+Note that they potentially open the doors for proving the security of MQDSS in the QROM as well, provided it is possible to extend their results to 5-pass schemes.

-Very recently, multi-user security of the Fiat-Shamir transform has been investigated in [39].
-Although the authors of [39] attempt to provide a more general framework for multi-user security (previously, tight results have been obtained only for Schnorr like signatures [10]), the assumptions on the IDS still seem too strong to be applicable on many post-quantum schemes.
-Thus for now, the only general result remains the one from [31], with a loss of factor - the number of users in the scenario.
+Very recently, multi-user security of the Fiat-Shamir transform has been investigated in [41].
+Although the authors of [41] attempt to provide a more general framework for multi-user security (previously, tight results have been obtained only for Schnorr like signatures [10]), the assumptions on the IDS still seem too strong to be applicable on many post-quantum schemes.
+Thus for now, the only general result remains the one from [32], with a loss of factor - the number of users in the scenario.